API Reference¶

 Calculate flow accumulation from a flow direction raster.

 This function computes the number of upstream cells that flow into each cell, representing drainage area in cell units.
+If a weights raster is given, it instead sums the weights raster over each cell's upstream contributing area (e.g. precipitation depth, imperviousness fraction).

 Parameters: